Dead Sea: Life forms

-In the water

 The sea is called "dead" because its high salinity prevents macroscopic aquatic organisms, such as fish and aquatic plants, from living in it, though minuscule quantities of bacteria and microbial fungi are present.

 In times of flood, the salt content of the Dead Sea can drop from its usual 35% to 30% or lower.
-The Dead Sea temporarily comes to life in the wake of rainy winters.
+It temporarily comes to life in the wake of rainy winters.
 In 1980, after one such rainy winter, the normally dark blue Dead Sea turned red.
-Researchers from Hebrew University of Jerusalem found the Dead Sea to be teeming with an alga called Dunaliella.
+Researchers from Hebrew University of Jerusalem found it to be teeming with an alga called Dunaliella.
 Dunaliella in turn nourished carotenoid-containing (red-pigmented) halobacteria, whose presence caused the color change.
-Since 1980, the Dead Sea basin has been dry and the algae and the bacteria have not returned in measurable numbers.
+Since 1980, the basin has been dry and the algae and the bacteria have not returned in measurable numbers.

 In 2011 a group of scientists from Be'er Sheva, Israel and Germany discovered fissures in the floor of the Dead Sea by scuba diving and observing the surface.
-These fissures allow fresh and brackish water to enter the Dead Sea.
+These fissures allow fresh and brackish water to enter.
 They sampled biofilms surrounding the fissures and discovered numerous species of bacteria and archaea.

-Fauna and flora around the lake

-Many animal species live in the mountains surrounding the Dead Sea.
-Hikers can see ibex, hares, hyraxes, jackals, foxes, and even leopards.
-Hundreds of bird species inhabit the zone as well.
-Both Jordan and Israel have established nature reserves around the Dead Sea.

-History

-The delta of the Jordan River was formerly a jungle of papyrus and palm trees.
-The Jewish historian Flavius Josephus described Jericho as "the most fertile spot in Judea".
-In Roman and Byzantine times, sugarcane, henna, and sycamore fig all made the lower Jordan valley wealthy.
-One of the most valuable products produced by Jericho was the sap of the balsam tree, which could be made into perfume.
-By the 19th century, Jericho's fertility had disappeared.